Massachusetts native James Nihan began playing guitar

 Jon Pousette-Dart, John Scott Sherrill, Jess Leary and Robert Ellis Orrall.

-He has taught songwriting to children through the non-profit
+He taught songwriting to children through the non-profit

-"Words & Music" program at the Country Music Hall of Fame for fifteen years, and
+"Words & Music" program at the Country Music Hall of Fame for two decades, and

 has worked with patients in addiction and psychiatric treatment, where poetry and